 If you completely create a program in Word, you can print it at home or take it to a professional printer for a more polished look.

-Whether you choose to DIY the whole thing or only part, these are the steps you should take to create a professional-yet-personal funeral program using Word.
+Whether you choose to DIY the whole thing or only part, here's how you can make a funeral program using Word:

 Step 1: Choose a Word-compatible template